Voodoo-exe/TEAM_CYBORG--EVE/README.md

     3.SQLite

-admin rights and credentials belong to the members of Team CYBORG.

 #The web app is not hosted on any domain and therefore will only be able to run on local host (port 8000)